Lamer87/Space_Engineers_DLC_unlocker/README.md

 ## [Space Engineers DLC Unlocker](https://github.com/Lamer87/Space_Engineers_DLC_unlocker#space-engineers-dlc-unlocker)

 ### 🤖 All DLCs unlocked up to: `v1.202` - *Automatons* ✔️
-The **only one** with all previous dlc files updated at every new dlc release, so no missing blocks 😉
+The **only one** with all previous dlc files updated at every new dlc release, so no missing blocks 😉 (see my 3rd Note)

 ---
 >[💾 Click HERE to download](https://github.com/Lamer87/Space_Engineers_DLC_unlocker/archive/refs/heads/main.zip)